ppengtang/dpl/README.md

 The paper has been accepted by Pattern Recognition.
 For more details, please refer to our [paper](http://dx.doi.org/10.1016/j.patcog.2017.05.001).

-If you are focusing on weakly supervised object detection (or object discovery), you can see our recent CVPR2017 work [OICR](https://github.com/ppengtang/oicr).
+If you are focusing on weakly supervised object detection (or object discovery), you can also see our recent CVPR2017 work [OICR](https://github.com/ppengtang/oicr).

 ### Architecture